Mara-Li/Knitting-bot/README.md

 The last part is for logging.
 In production, nothing (unless error) is recorded.
 In development, the bot will log everything in the console.

+The bot uses Enmap to store data.
+You can find the documentation [here](https://enmap.evie.dev/).
+You need a special installation for it, so follow the instructions [here](https://enmap.evie.dev/install).